code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/prize.md

 </details>

 <details>
-  <summary>Are there any restrictions to how my school uses the Donors Choose gift code?</summary>
+  <summary>Are there any restrictions to how my school uses the DonorsChoose gift code?</summary>
-  <p>View <a href="https://help.donorschoose.org/hc/en-us/articles/203895786-Project-eligibility-requirements">project eligibility requirements</a> on <a href="https://donorschoose.org">donorschoose.org</a>.</p>
+  <p>View <a href="https://help.donorschoose.org/hc/en-us/articles/203895786-Project-eligibility-requirements">project eligibility requirements</a> on <a href="https://donorschoose.org">DonorsChoose</a>.</p>
 </details>